-The following tables provide the POST codes that can be generated by the BIOS.
-Some codes are repeated in the table because a given code applies to more than one operation.
+The tables below offer descriptions of the POST codes generated by the BIOS.
+Table 76 defines the Uncompressed INIT Code Checkpoints, Table 77 describes the Boot Block Recovery Code Checkpoints, and Table 78 lists the Runtime Code Uncompressed in F000 Shadow RAM.
+Some codes are repeated in the tables because that code applies to more than one operation.

-Table 70.
+Table 76.
 Uncompressed INIT Code Checkpoints

 Code Description of POST Operation D0 NMI is disabled.
 Onboard keyboard controller and real time clock enabled (if present).
 Initialization code checksum verification starting.
 D1 Keyboard controller BAT test, CPU ID saved, and going to 4GB flat mode.
 D3 Initialize chipset, start memory refresh, and determine memory size.
 D4 Verify base memory.
 D5 Initialization code to be copied to segment 0 and control to be transferred to segment 0.
 D6 Control is in segment 0.
-Used to check if in recovery mode and to verify main BIOS checksum.
-If in recovery mode or if main BIOS checksum is wrong, go to check point E0 for recovery.
+Used to check if in recovery mode and to verify main BIOS checksum If in recovery mode or if main BIOS checksum is wrong, go to check point E0 for recovery.
 Otherwise, go to check point D7 to give control to main BIOS.
 D7 Find main BIOS module in ROM image.
 D8 Uncompress the main BIOS module.
 D9 Copy main BIOS image to F000 shadow RAM and give control to main BIOS in F000 shadow RAM.

-Table 71.
+Table 77.
 Boot Block Recovery Code Checkpoints

 Code Description of POST Operation E0 Onboard diskette controller (if any) is initialized.
 Compressed recovery code is uncompressed at F000:0000 in shadow RAM.
 Give control to recovery code at F000 in shadow RAM.
 Initialize interrupt vector tables, system timer, DMA controller, and interrupt controller.
 E8 Initialize extra (Intel recovery) module.
 E9 Initialize diskette drive.
 EA Try to boot from diskette.
-If reading of boot sector is successful, give control to boot sector code.
-EB Boot from diskette failed; look for ATAPI (LS-120, Zip) devices.
+If reading of boot sector is successful, give control to boot sector code EB Boot from diskette failed; look for ATAPI (LS-120, Zip) devices.
 EC Try to boot from ATAPI device.
 If reading of boot sector is successful, give control to boot sector code.
 EF Boot from diskette and ATAPI device failed.
 Give two beeps.
 Retry the booting procedure (go to check point E9).

-Table 72.
+Table 78.
 Runtime Code Uncompressed in F000 Shadow RAM